-Trillanes is courageous enough to even go to Davao himself and face the charges against him by Paulo Duterte.
+Trillanes is courageous enough to even go to Davao himself and face the charges against him by Polong Duterte.

-He has good name recall that made him win elections after elections, he also has an exemplary record in senate to prove how well he does his work as a statesman.
+He has a good name recall that made him win elections after elections, and he also has an exemplary record in the senate to prove how well he does his work as a statesman.

 But how about money?
 I can imagine that the U.S. will support him, being one who belongs to the culture of PMA and is also one of its top graduates.

-Trillanes is an astute politician and can play the game of politics while maintaining the integrity of his principles.
+Trillanes is an astute politician and can play politics while maintaining the integrity of his principles.

-And yes there was that instance when he wanted to run alongside Duterte, but I like to think that it was a way for him to intelligently learn about the person, but yes that is not one of his proudest moment.
+And yes, there was that instance when he wanted to run alongside Duterte, but I like to think that it was a way for him to learn about the person intelligently, but yes, that is not one of his proudest moment.